Network and Risk Analysis of Surety Bonds: Conclusion

 Several future directions emerge from our work.
 First, while our analysis focused on risk propagation in a static network, real-world contractor networks evolve over time as firms form new contracts or exit the market.
 Extending our model to a dynamic setting, where network structure evolves alongside risk accumulation, is a promising avenue for further research.
 Second, our framework assumes full network observability by the surety provider, yet in practice, some contractual relationships may be hidden due to the presence of multiple insurers or informal agreements.
 Developing robust risk estimation techniques that account for missing or latent network information would enhance the applicability of our approach.
 Finally, while we focused on financial surety networks, similar risk propagation dynamics arise in other interdependent systems, such as supply chains, infrastructure networks, and research collaborations.
 Extending our methods to these domains could provide new insights into systemic vulnerabilities and optimal risk mitigation strategies.

-\textbf{Acknowledgments.} Part of this work was done while Sean R. Sinclair was a Postdoctoral Associate at Massachusetts Institute of Technology advised by Ali Jadbabaie and Devavrat Shah.
-The authors would also like to thank Alireza Tahbaz-Salehi for preliminary feedback on the network surety model.
+\textbf{Acknowledgments.} Part of this work was done while Sean R. Sinclair was a Postdoctoral Associate at the Massachusetts Institute of Technology, advised by Ali Jadbabaie and Devavrat Shah.
+The authors would also like to thank Alireza Tahbaz-Salehi for preliminary feedback on the network surety model, and Kelton Busby for valuable assistance with the model and simulation studies.
+We are also grateful to Runhuan Wang for identifying several errors in the proofs.
 Icons for \cref{fig:simple_diagram} are provided by \citet{flaticon2025}.
 Finally, we gratefully acknowledge the partnership of an anonymous surety organization for providing data and insights that made this research possible.